SSWConsulting/SSW.People.Profiles/Kaique-Biancatti/Kaique-Biancatti.md

 Another 2 years working as a Customer Experience Analyst brings the necessary skillset to give SSW clients the best possible customer service and support.

-A lot of experience with Windows and Windows Servers, Active Directory, Networking, Zendesk, Office 365 applications, Azure, Skype, Skype for business, PowerShell and hardware maintenance.
-Currently holds a Bachelor`s Degree in Computer Science and is working on his I.T. certifications.
+A lot of experience with Windows and Windows Servers, Active Directory, Networking, Zendesk, Office 365 applications, Azure, Skype, Skype for business, PowerShell, Microsoft Flow, automation and hardware maintenance.
+Currently holds a Bachelor`s Degree in Computer Science.